worldamazing/plan/docs/overview.md

 For millennia, we have dreamed of "world peace," imagining it as a state where all wars have ended.
 But this is a fragile and incomplete vision.
 Even if every border were secure and every army laid down its arms, humanity would still not be at peace.
 We would still be trapped in a state of relentless, low-grade warfare with the systems that govern our lives.

-The truth is, a world without war but still defined by debt, by the endless pressure to work for survival, by the anxiety of of a self performing for acceptance, and by the weight of our unhealed wounds would be an untenable peace.
+The truth is, a world without war but still defined by debt, by the endless pressure to work for survival, by the anxiety of a self performing for acceptance, and by the weight of our unhealed wounds would be an untenable peace.
 It would be a global pressure cooker, destined to explode.

 The goal of the World Amazing Plan is therefore not just to stop the fighting, but to **turn off the heat.** It is a plan for a new kind of peace: the peace of **True Relief.**